billmalarky/react-native-queue/README.md

 * **Simple API:** Set up job workers and begin creating your jobs in minutes with just two basic API calls
   * queue.addWorker(name, workerFunction, options = {})
   * queue.createJob(name, payload = {}, options = {}, startQueue = true)
 * **Powerful options:** Easily modify default functionality.
-Set job timeouts, number of retry attempts, priority, and worker concurrency with an options object.
+Set job timeouts, number of retry attempts, priority, job lifecycle callbacks, and worker concurrency with an options object.
 Start queue processing with a lifespan to easily meet OS background task time limits.
 * **Persistent Jobs:** Jobs are persisted with Realm.
 Because jobs persist, you can easily continue to process jobs across app restarts or in OS background tasks until completed or failed (or app is uninstalled).
 * **Powerful Integrations:** React Native Queue was designed to play well with others.
 The queue quickly integrates with a variety of OS background task and Worker packages so  processing your jobs in a background service or dedicated thread have never been easier.